Kindertotenlieder: Composition and premiere

 Stephen Hefling indicates that Mahler composed the first, third, and fourth songs in 1901 (he played them for his friend Natalie Bauer-Lechner on 10 August).
 There followed a long break, and the remaining songs were composed in the summer of 1904.

 The work was premiered in Vienna on 29 January 1905.
 Friedrich Weidemann, a leading baritone at the Vienna Court Opera, was the soloist, and the composer conducted.
 The hall was selected as a relatively small one, compatible with the intimacy of the lied genre, and the orchestra was a chamber orchestra consisting of players drawn from the Vienna Philharmonic.

 Scoring and performance

 The work is scored for a vocal soloist (the notes lie comfortably for a baritone or mezzo-soprano) and an orchestra consisting of piccolo, 2 flutes, 2 oboes, cor anglais (English horn), 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, timpani, glockenspiel, tam-tam, celesta, harp, and strings.
 Deployed at chamber-orchestra scale, this instrumentation permitted Mahler to explore a wide variety of timbres within a smaller-scale sound; Tunbridge sees this as a new precedent adopted by later composers, for example Schoenberg in Pierrot Lunaire.

 Concerning the performance of the work, the composer wrote "these five songs are intended as one inseparate unit, and in performing them their continuity should not be interfered with".

 The work takes about 25 minutes to perform.

+In 2021 British composer David Matthews, who assisted Deryck Cooke on his performing version of the 10th Symphony, created a reduced orchestration of the cycle for Sarah Connolly and the BBC Philharmonic Orchestra.